 3 – Too Much Sun Exposure

-Too much sun exposure could cause the leaves to drop.
+Too much sun exposure could cause leaf drop.
 Hydrangeas certainly do need sunlight as all other plants do, but too much of it winds up being a negative thing.

 They don’t do so well when the summer starts to get very bright and hot.
-During the hottest days of the year, it’s going to be important to ensure that the hydrangeas have protection from harsh sunlight.
+During the hottest days of the year, it’s going to be important to ensure that they have protection from harsh sunlight.

 You could change the location of the hydrangeas or move them indoors when things get very hot.
-If your hydrangeas are planted in the ground, then you could try to provide them with shade.
+If yours are planted in the ground, you could try to provide them with shade.

 Regardless, it’s good to know that sunlight can be an issue.
 Consider whether you’re exposing your hydrangea to too much sunlight.